 * "If that doesn't leave me without a stain on my character, well, then I don't know what it does leave me without a stain on."

 * The climactic [[RugbyIsSlaughter rugby match]] in ''The Ordeal of Young Tuppy:''

--->"He was so crusted with alluvial deposits that one realised how little a mere bath would ever be able to effect.
+-->He was so crusted with alluvial deposits that one realized how little a mere bath would ever be able to effect.
 To fit him to take his place once more in polite society, he would certainly have to be sent to the cleaner's.
-Indeed, it was a moot point whether it wouldn't be simpler just to throw him away."
+Indeed, it was a moot point whether it wouldn't be simpler just to throw him away.